wso2/docs-apk/en/docs/administration/distributed-tracing.md

             maximumTracesPerSecond: "2"
         ```

-3. Follow the [quick start]({{base_path}}/en/latest/get-started/quick-start-guide/) guide and invoke backend.
+3. Follow the <a href="../../get-started/quick-start-guide" target="_blank">quick start guide</a> and invoke backend.
-4. Now open "Azure Application Insights" Trasaction search window and select `Dependency` for `Event types` filter
+4. Now open "Azure Application Insights" Transaction search window and select `Dependency` for `Event types` filter
     [![Azure Trace Filter](../assets/img/distributed-tracing/trace-azure-filter.png)](../assets/img/distributed-tracing/trace-azure-filter.png)

 You will be able to see all traces.
-Detailed trace view will look like below.
+The detailed trace view will look like the following image.

 [![Azure Trace](../assets/img/distributed-tracing/trace-azure.png)](../assets/img/distributed-tracing/trace-azure.png)